rpoleski/MulensModel/README.md

   * [Example 08](examples/example_08_planet_grid_fitting.ipynb) -- shows how to fit simulated WFIRST light curve with planetary model.
 * [Instructions on getting satellite positions](documents/Horizons_manual.md)

-More will be added soon.

-[Documentation](https://rpoleski.github.io/MulensModel/) includes description of input and output of very function.
+[Documentation](https://rpoleski.github.io/MulensModel/) includes description of input and output of every function.

 If you want to learn more about microlensing, please visit [Microlensing Source website](http://microlensing-source.org/).